Sanchit-100/AngryGhosts/README.md

 - Used Box2d to implement the physics world of the game

 ## Demo Video
+Click on the below picture to redirect to the YouTube link.

 [![Watch the video](https://img.youtube.com/vi/3QR2ExcxttY/0.jpg)](https://www.youtube.com/watch?v=3QR2ExcxttY)

 ## 👀Visuals and Gameplay